 Here you can go directly to the Lic.TCM Prospectus pack which includes the Application Form.

 We take up references for all applicants.
-Suitable applicants are interviewed in the College premises in Dublin where there is an opportunity to speak with members of staff and usually a chance to meet students or other applicants.
-Applicants are shown around the College and the Teaching Clinic and the whole process usually takes between 30 and 45 minutes.
+Suitable applicants are interviewed by a senior member of staff and the whole process usually takes between 30 and 45 minutes.

 People who study Chinese Medicine at the Irish College of TCM come from all walks of life, from many different countries and from a wide variety of backgrounds.
 The College has an equal opportunities policy which applies to all candidates.
 Each applicant will be considered on his or her own merits.

 Prospective students must, on the basis of their application, references and interview, show that they:

 - are competent to meet the educational and other demands of the course.